smart-edge-open/specs/doc/enhanced-platform-awareness/openness-vcac-a.md

 _Figure - VCAC-A accelerating Smart City Application with OpenNESS_

 ### VCA Zone
-During the VCAC-A installation, the VCA nodes are labelled with `vcac-zone=yes`.
-Therefore, in order to direct the OpenNESS controller to schedule particular workloads on the VCA node, the `nodeAffinity` field should be used in its Pod specs as shown below:
+During the VCAC-A installation, the VCA nodes are labeled with `vcac-zone=yes`.
+Therefore, to direct the OpenNESS controller to schedule particular workloads on the VCA node, the `nodeAffinity` field should be used in its Pod specs as shown below:

 ```yaml
 ...